Mudpuppy12/ansible-aresmush/README.md

 # ansible-aresmush
 Ansible plays to install aresmush in a Virtual Box and Vagrant.
+If you don't want to use vagrant, you can use the playbooks under /src with ansible on the local box.

 # Install